hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 # My Solution 1 (Cost)
 Many of my students both 3D Print and computer animate.
-We found several students quickly understood the main issues around PCB development from this one simple video for JLCPCB and easyEDA  <a href="https://github.com/hpssjellis/maker100#31">here</a> for which the cost is about $35 for 5 boards and takes about 10 days to deliver.
+We found several students quickly understood the main issues around PCB development from this one simple video for JLCPCB and easyEDA <br>
+<a href="https://github.com/hpssjellis/maker100#31">here</a> for which the cost is about $35 for 5 boards and takes about 10 days to deliver.

 Excellent video on making a PCB
 <iframe width="560" height="315" src="https://www.youtube.com/embed/gjPNYMRA0m8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<br><br>
 Note: The $6000 <a href="https://www.voltera.io/">Voltera.io </a> is a possible educational solution for at school PCB production.
 <img src="https://user-images.githubusercontent.com/5605614/176255114-435ef8c9-1989-4761-ae3b-daebea51492f.png" width="200" />